Abhishekputtabasappa/Credit-Card-Fraud-Detection-Capstone-Project-UpGrad/README.md

 We expect you to do your best and submit a solution within 2 weeks.
 Deliverables
 Please share the following deliverables in a zip file.
-	A report (PDF) detailing:
+*	A report (PDF) detailing:
-	Description of design choices and Performance evaluation of the model 	Discussion of future work
+*	Description of design choices and Performance evaluation of the model
+*	Discussion of future work
-	The source code used to create the pipeline
+*	The source code used to create the pipeline

 ## Tasks/Activities List
 Your code should contain the following activities/Analysis:
-	Collect the time series data from the CSV file linked here.
+*	Collect the time series data from the CSV file linked here.
-	Exploratory Data Analysis (EDA) - Show the Data quality check, treat the missing values, outliers etc if any.
+*	Exploratory Data Analysis (EDA) - Show the Data quality check, treat the missing values, outliers etc if any.
-	Get the correct datatype for date.
+*	Get the correct datatype for date.
-	Balancing the data.
+*	Balancing the data.
-	Feature Engineering and feature selection.
+*	Feature Engineering and feature selection.
-	Train/Test Split - Apply a sampling distribution to find the best split.
+*	Train/Test Split - Apply a sampling distribution to find the best split.
-	Choose the metrics for the model evaluation
+*	Choose the metrics for the model evaluation
-	Model Selection, Training, Predicting and Assessment 	Hyperparameter Tuning/Model Improvement
+*	Model Selection, Training, Predicting and Assessment
+*	Hyperparameter Tuning/Model Improvement
-	Model deployment plan.
+*	Model deployment plan.

 ## Success Metrics
 Below are the metrics for the successful submission of this case study.
-	The accuracy of the model on the test data set should be > 75% (Subjective in nature) 	Add methods for Hyperparameter tuning.
+*	The accuracy of the model on the test data set should be > 75% (Subjective in nature)
+*	Add methods for Hyperparameter tuning.
-	Perform model validation.
+*	Perform model validation.

 ## Bonus Points
-	You can package your solution in a zip file included with a README that explains the installation and execution of the end-to-end pipeline.
+*	You can package your solution in a zip file included with a README that explains the installation and execution of the end-to-end pipeline.
-	You can demonstrate your documentation skills by describing how it benefits our company.
+*	You can demonstrate your documentation skills by describing how it benefits our company.

-## Data:
-The dataset for this project can be accessed by clicking the link provided below. creditcard.csv